mabdi/small-amp/README.md

 ## Scope

 SmallAmp is an open-source test amplification tool in Pharo Smalltalk.
-Developers can use SmallAmp on their projects to generate new test methods which increase the coverage.
 It transforms existing test methods to generate a set of new test methods, then it filters all tests that increase the coverage.
-The tests then are provided for the developer to be revised and merge in the code base.
+The selected tests then are provided for the developer to be revised and merge in the code base.
 SmallAmp uses mutation testing as the default coverage metric.

-### What is test amplification?

-### What is mutation testing?
+For more information check [Advanced topics](## Advanced topics).

+> **In a nutshell:** Developers can use SmallAmp on their projects to generate new test methods which increase the coverage.
+However, it is important to be an existing test suite with an acceptable test coverage.

+You can use it in two ways:
+- Using SmallAmpCI to integrate it in GitHub-Actions. ([how to](## Using SmallAmpCI))
+- Run it locally on a Pharo image. ([how to](## Loading SmallAmp into a local image))

 ## Using SmallAmpCI